Pierre Jean Villa, Saint Joseph

 In 2003 he returned to the Rhône and became the manager for Vins de Viennes.
 This is the company that Yves Cuilleron, Pierre Gaillard, and François Villard created to resurrect the ancient vineyard area of Seyssuel, just north of Vienne on the left bank, as well as to do business as a négociant.
 For seven years Pierre Jean handled the administration and winemaking at the firm, eventually becoming the fourth partner.
 The other partners had their own domains to run; Vins de Viennes was Pierre Jean’s bailiwick, and he made it what it is today.

 In 2009, after a lot of thought, he handed in his keys and started his own Domaine Pierre Jean Villa from scratch.
 He began with parcels in St Joseph, Condrieu, and Côte-Rôtie, plus he had a parcel in Seyssuel for his Esprit d’Antan.
 He made vintage 2009 at his buddy Jean-Michel Gerin’s domain in Ampuis and moved into a refurbished fruit processing building in Chavanay the following year.
+That’s Chavanay below, and PJ’s Roussanne vines are in those hills.

 In 2013 a sharp young man named Justin knocked on his door in Chavanay to ask for a job.
 He had degrees in both viticulture and wine-making from Toulouse and Montpellier, and he was doing a stage with Yves Cuilleron at the latter’s nearby domain.
 Villa declined; he could just manage on his own.
 Justin returned several times and made it quite clear that he wanted to work here and no where else.
 Pierre Jean said okay, we’ll give it a trial run.